Why Should You Paraphrase?

 Cite your sources, create a References list, and copy your citations to MS Word using the Wordvice Citation Generator.

 Although paraphrasing can be very helpful in helping to reduce instances of plagiarism, writers still need to follow the rules of citation and referencing carefully.
 Here are a few things you must keep in mind when paraphrasing any original material.
+Although paraphrasing can be very helpful in helping to reduce instances of plagiarism, writers still need to follow the rules of citation and referencing carefully.
+Here are a few things you must keep in mind when paraphrasing any original material, even your own earlier publications.

 - When you paraphrase, use your own terms along with the key terms from the source material.